indie/qmec/README.md

 ### A final note / hint.

-LOOK AT MARKET CAPS FROM 2021, the last time I entered any detail into this repository and do the math on 3 years, kiddos.
-IT IS ALSO my personal belief and theory that Microsoft (and inherently, Github) are significantly "less evil" than Facebook, Meta, Instagram, Threads.net is junk, and whateverelse that CEO gets the tingles for.
+LOOK AT MARKET CAPS FROM 2021;

+### A final final P.S.

+The last time I entered any detail into this repository was 2021.
+It's being updated today with what I sadly concluded "might happen" when I correctly predicted college dropout CEO's malice the instant I (the author of deciperings communicated in this repo) understood his corporate structure.

 <3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3